sudheerj/reactjs-interview-questions/README.md

-# React Interview Questions & Answers
+# React Interview Questions & Answers For Interview

 > Click :star: if you like the project.
 Pull Requests are highly appreciated.
 Follow me [@SudheerJonna](https://twitter.com/SudheerJonna) for technical updates.